RosyTucker/BattleShips/README.md

 ##Setup - Arduino
-Open the sample Battleships.ino file provided
+1. Open the sample Battleships.ino file provided
-In the top menu use Sketch > Import Library > Add Library to import the two provided libraries:
+2. In the top menu use Sketch > Import Library > Add Library to import the two provided libraries:

     * Arduino-WebSocket
     * ArduinoJson

+3. Change the `hostString[]` and `server[]` variables to match your IP address (or the where ever you are running the server, if not locally)

-You should now be able to upload the sketch to your Arduino.
+4. You should now be able to upload the sketch to your Arduino.

     * Make sure you have selected the correct board and port under the Tools menu.

 ## Mock the Arduino
 If you only have one Arduino it will be very hard for you to test your solution, I recommend using `curl`